Chemistry and Climate

 hands-on exercises involving FORTRAN,

-and IDL (the tools of our trade).
+and IDL, the tools of our trade.
 These exercises involve use of

 real data of widespread interest, such as the Vostok ice core record and

-the modern global average temperature anomaly.
+the modern global mean temperature anomaly.
+This class is typically